cocode/TrekBASIC/documentation/task_list.md

 Test suite is now a standalone project, but we still point to our local copy.
 We need to merge all the individual tests suites in TrekBasic, TrekBasicJ BasicRS into the test suite project.

+### Lexing
+It looks like we lex expression every time we get to them.
+We should do it on load.

+### PRINT statements
+I think print statments in BasicRS support , in addition to ; to join outputs, and TrekBasic doesn't.
+Need to pick one.

+### Print statements
+We are failing two tests.
+Print using, and tabs, which just aren't supported yet.